 Battery Life

 The Edge 550 has a claimed battery life of 12 hours.
 My E550 lasted 10.3 hours in real-world testing.
-This is not enough in 2025 and beyond.
-Also, remember that, unlike the E840, the E550 is not available in Solar option.
+This is insufficient for modern use.
+Also, remember that, unlike the E840, the E550 is not available with a Solar option.

 The BOLT 3 results were more surprising.
-While the claimed battery life is 25 hours, my BOLT 3 lasted 28 hours, so almost the same as the Edge 840 Solar.
+While the claimed battery life is 20 hours, my BOLT 3 lasted 28 hours, nearly matching the Edge 840 Solar.

-These results mean that you will have to recharge the E550 at least twice as often as the BOLT 3.
+These results mean you’ll have to recharge the E550 at least twice as often as the BOLT 3.

-I used both bike computers with auto-brightness settings (yes, both have ambient sensors to adjust brightness) and kept the same set of sensors connected to both.
-Below is a comparison of the claimed battery life with some of the best bike computers.
-The Edge x40 line was well above average for battery life, but the x50 is below it.
+I used both bike computers with auto-brightness settings and kept the same set of sensors connected to both.
+Below is a comparison of the claimed battery life of some of the best bike computers.
+The Edge x40 line was well above average for battery life, but the x50 is below average.

 Winner: BOLT 3